Voyager motorcycles were produced between 1989 and 1990. The machine was designed by Royce Creasey, along the lines of

 Hopes ran high for this machine.
-The engine was a four-cylinder Reliant, the gearbox and shaft drive from Moto Guzzi, and the prototype had centre-hub steering by Difazio with pre-production machines employing Creasy's own HCS system.
+The engine was a four-cylinder Reliant, the gearbox and shaft drive were from Moto Guzzi, and the prototype had centre-hub steering by Difazio with pre-production machines employing Creasy's own HCS system.
 Originally designed in 1987, the finalized machine (with a few refinements), was launched at the Birmingham NEC in 1989.

 The body set the machine apart by offering good weather protection, plenty of luggage space and good crash protection.
 It was also fast and could eat up the miles comfortably and easily.
 It was an impressive grand tourer and worked well.

 Manufacture was to be by Speak and Co of Powys, Wales.
 Five machines were built, and all are still on the road.

 Fri Apr 08 2016